Rolf Julius, Tomoko Sauvage, Rubén D’Hers and Marc Hurtado

 The exhibition will also include two works by late German sound artist Rolf Julius.
 Singing II, a minimalist piece consisting of two hanging speakers dusted with black pigment, will welcome visitors as they step into the gallery.
 As Julius’ compositions play, the vibration of the speaker membranes cause both pigment and speakers to seem to “breathe” and “hover”, evoking the organic rhythms of nature inside the gallery.
 Elsewhere in the space, Large Stonegarden recalls a Japanese Zen garden.
 Sounds from nature dance around a garden of small stones, asking us to reflect on the relationship between inside and outside, nature and technology, artifice and organicity.

-Founder of The Empty Gallery Stephen Cheng said, “We are delighted to bring together works by four diverse sound artists for the first in a series of experiential and experimental exhibitions at The Empty Gallery.
+Stephen Cheng, Founder of Empty Gallery: “We are delighted to bring together works by four diverse sound artists for the first in a series of experiential and experimental exhibitions at Empty Gallery.
 ‘Sonorous Objects’ showcases our keen interest in works which buck the prevailing tendency towards conceptualism and reaffirm the primacy of the object in artistic experience.
 Additionally, this show is an example of our commitment to bypassing a “neutral” model of exhibition design and searching for new, contextually relevant, and sensually immersive modes of presentation.”